Creating Projects

 • Select Use Qt Virtual Keyboard to enable users to enter text using a virtual keyboard.

 • In Target Qt Version, select the Qt version to use for developing the application.
-While you can change the Qt version later in the Run Settings of the project, keep in mind that the two versions are not fully compatible.
+While you can change the Qt version later in the Run Settings of the project, as described in Overriding the Preview Tool, keep in mind that the two versions are not fully compatible.

 4. In the Style tab, select one of the predefined UI styles to use.